Josep Borrell: Role during the González's governments

 In the 1982 general election the PSOE won a landslide victory, returning the socialists to power for the first time since the years of the Second Republic.
-Under Prime Minister Felipe González, Borrell was appointed to several prominent positions within the Ministry of Economy and Finance, first as General Secretary for the Budget and Public Spending (1982–1984), and then as Secretary of State for Finance (1984–1991).
+Under Prime Minister Felipe González, Borrell was appointed to several prominent positions within the Ministry of Economy and Finance, first as Secretary-General for Budget and Public Expenditure (1982–1984), and then as Secretary of State for Finance (1984–1991).
 During his tenure as Secretary of State for Finance, Spain joined the European Economic Community in 1986.
 He became known for his actions seeking to combat fraud and tax evasion, going after the rich and famous, including celebrities such as Lola Flores, Marujita Díaz or Pedro Ruiz.
 In the 1986 general election he was for the first time elected to the Congress of Deputies, remaining as an MP representing Barcelona until 2004.

 In 1991 he joined the Council of Ministers as Minister of Public Works and Transport.